-As business owners age, retirement and transferring the business to the next generation becomes an important concern.
-An estate freeze is a classic transfer technique that allows the founder of the business to get a fair value for the business while retaining some control over the decision-making process during the transition period.
-For the next generation, it’s a way to acquire the business without having to incur massive debt.
+As a small business owner growing older, you look forward to retirement and transferring the business to the next generation.
+An estate freeze is a classic transfer technique that allows you to get a fair value for the business while retaining some control over the decision-making process during the transition period.
+For the next generation, it’s a way to acquire the business without incurring massive debt.
+So how does it work?

 How an Estate Freeze Works

 The first step is to value the business.
 In some cases, that is a fairly simple process, in others, you may need to retain the services of a professional.
 For tax authorities to accept the estate freeze transactions, the transaction is paid at fair market value.

 As a rule of thumb, the fair market value is the price that a reasonably interested buyer would pay to a reasonably interested seller.
 After determining the value of the business, you convert the current common shares, owned by you — the founder— into preferred shares with the right of redemption before any other shares.
 In this way, any capital —profit — that comes out of the company goes to these shares.